conradakunga/Blog/_posts/2025-03-25-using-state-machines-part-2-basic-usage.md

 }
 ```

-In our next post, we shall look at a more **advanced example of using a state machine**.
+In our next post, we shall look at **how to deal with initial state.**

 ### TLDR